-Is there a smell the immediately transports you back to your childhood?
+Is there a smell that immediately transports you back to your childhood?
 For me, it’s a special blend of yeast, lemon zest, cloves, cinnamon, and fruit that takes me back to December at my grandma’s house.
-There would be baking piled high on the counters, more on it’s way to the freezer, and plenty of loaves of Hutzelbrot destined for friends, family, and our own bellies.
+There would be baking piled high on the counters, more on its way to the freezer, and plenty of loaves of Hutzelbrot destined for friends, family, and our own bellies.

 I didn’t know the bread had an actual name, I just knew it as the fruit bread that reminded me of fruit cake that was made only during the Christmas season.
 I thought it was okay, but all the adults in my life seemed to practically fight over a loaf.
 Now that I’m an adult myself I can see why.

-Fun fact: I probably would have liked the bread better if my grandma cut the apricots up in smaller pieces.
-But of course as a child you can’t articulate that, so I foolishly asked her if she could make the bread with less fruit in it. . . totally defeating the point.
+Fun fact: I probably would have liked the bread better if my grandma cut the apricots up into smaller pieces.
+But of course, as a child, you can’t articulate that, so I foolishly asked her if she could make the bread with less fruit in it. . . totally defeating the point.
 Bless her heart, she did make some for me with half the fruit in it.
 Can you tell I was her only grandchild?

 Finally, I must thank my substitute Grandma, former babysitter, and much beloved relative Lois for teaching me how to make Hutzelbrot (and bread in general) one winter afternoon a couple of years ago.
 By the time I was interested in making my own bread well, my grandma was not healthy enough or strong enough to teach me how.
 She tried to show me as a child, but I didn’t do it often enough with her to cement it into my memory.

 You can make bread by reading and trying recipes.
 However, if you know someone who makes it well, I highly recommend making a batch with them one afternoon.
 There’s a certain feel to the dough that you just can’t figure out from reading a recipe or watching a Youtube video.
 You need someone to actually show you how properly kneaded dough feels.